loadletter/mangaupdates-urlfix/README.md

 - Firefox: Make sure you have greasemonkey installed and just click on the previous link.

-- Chrome/Chromium/Opera/Other:

- 1. **Preferred** way: Install tampermonkey(chrome)/violentmonkey(opera) or equivalent and then just click on the previous link.
+- Chrome/Chromium/Opera/Other: Install tampermonkey(chrome)/violentmonkey(opera) or equivalent and then just click on the previous link.

- 2. Save the online version link to a file (Right click> Save link as..), then open the folder where you downloaded it and drag the file to the Extensions page on Chrome.
 - Safari: Make sure you have ninjakit installed and just click on the previous link.

 ##(New) Missing/outdated/wrong links?